-Orange creamsicles are a delightful combination of sweet, citrus flavor and childhood memories!
-In this recipe, orange creamsicle meets Dalgona whipped cream for a yummy (and gorgeous) drink!
+Orange creamsicles are a delightful combination of sweet, citrus flavor and childhood memories.
+In this 10-minute recipe, orange creamsicle meets Dalgona whipped cream for a yummy (and gorgeous) drink!

 Now, the flavor is used not just in cold recipes but in a ton of creative recipes like cookies, pies, smoothies and even cocktails.
 Combining the super popular flavor with the Dalgona whipped trend takes it to a completely new level.
 It's like a grown-up version of your favorite childhood treat!